dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 The hierarchy of the tables is:

 * PML4 is the root table (this is the one that is contained in the PDBR register) and is loaded for the actual address translation (see the next paragraph).
-Each of it's entries point a PDPR table.
+Each of its entries point a PDPR table.
 * PDPR, the next level down.
 Each entry points to a single page directory.
 * Page directory (PD): depending of the value of the PS bit (page size) an entry in this table can point to:
    * a page table if the PS bit is clear (this means we are using 4k pages)